carlhuda/janus/README.markdown

 Download it [here](https://github.com/b4winckler/macvim/downloads).

-Alternatively, you can use Janus with the bundled console `vim` installation on OSX (via Terminal), or with any other vim or gvim installation.
+Alternatively, you can use Janus with the bundled console `vim` installation on OSX (via Terminal), or with any other `vim` or `gvim` installation.

-Debian/Ubuntu users can `apt-get install vim-full` for a similar setup.
+Linux users can install `gvim` for an experience identical to MacVim.
+On Debian/Ubuntu, simply `apt-get install vim-gnome`.
+For remote servers, install console vim with `apt-get install vim-nox`.

 ## Installation